usethesource/rascal-website/courses/Recipes/Languages/Exp/Concrete/WithLayout/WithLayout.md

   such as spaces, new lines, and source code comments.
 * Strings that are parsed according to the normal (non-lexical) syntax __can__ contain layout characters between each element.
-* Which 'layout' (whitespace and/or source code comments) will be accepted has to be defined explicitly by the grammar writer.
+* Which 'layout' (whitespace and/or source code comments) will be accepted has to be defined explicitly by the grammar author.

 The following example extends the grammar for `Exp` in ((No Layout)) with a layout definition: